satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input  | Description                            |
 |--------|-----------------------------------------
 | String | Does the error not contain the String? |
-- <span style="color:fail">Example Fail Test</span>: the program's errors should not contain the string Traceback, but it does:
+- <span style="color:red">Example Fail Test</span>: the program's errors should not contain the string Traceback, but it does:
 ```yml
 settings:
   image: python